yiqingguobuaa/tactile/index.md

 Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 2020, where I am now a Research Scientist working for CSIRO's AquaWatch Australia mission.

 I have authored/co-authored more than 20 peer-reviewed publications.
-My first-authored articles have been published in top journals such as ISPRS P&RS, IEEE TIP, IEEE TGRS, and IEEE GRSM.
+My research outcomes have been published in top journals such as _Remote Sens.
+Environ._, _ISPRS J. Photogramm.
+Remote Sens._, IEEE Trans.
+Image Process., _IEEE Trans.
+Geosci.
+Remote Sens._, and _IEEE Geosci.
+Remote Sens.
+Mag._

 **Contact me at yiqing.guo.buaa@gmail.com**